-K-8 girls may wear the Christopher Plaid skort and skirt from Dennis Uniform.
-Flat front skort approved 11/10/11
+K-8 girls may wear the Christopher Plaid skort and skirt from Dennis Uniform, including the flat front skort (BOD approval 11/10/11).

 No other skorts are acceptable.

-Pants must be navy blue, in one of two uniform styles:
+Pants must be navy blue (students in grades 7 & 8 ONLY may also wear khaki pants: please see the exception below), in one of two uniform styles:

-Navy uniform style pants/shorts may be purchased from other suppliers as long as the style is the same as Dennis Uniform pants.
+Navy uniform-style pants/shorts may be purchased from any supplier as long as the style is the same as Dennis Uniform pants/shorts.

 Pants with torn knees or other visible rips MAY NOT be worn.

-Pants that have faded excessively or appear overly worn are also not permitted.
+Pants that have faded excessively or appear overly worn are not permitted.